Georgina Naidu: Career

-She is a member of the Main Stage Green Room Panel, which helps recognise talent in theatre productions, and is also a member of the Media, Entertainment and Arts Alliance Equity Diversity Committee.

-In December 2023 Naidu was appointed executive director of Western Edge, a not-for-profit arts organisation that provides opportunities for young people in the western suburbs of Melbourne to develop their talents.
+Naidu is a member of the Main Stage Green Room Panel which helps recognise talent in theatre productions and a member of the Media, Entertainment and Arts Alliance Equity Diversity Committee.
+She also works as a university lecturer and legal researcher.
+In December 2023, Naidu was appointed executive director of Western Edge, a charitable arts organisation that provides opportunities for young people in suburban Melbourne.